-"DISENGAGED" - This is what I call "playing church."
+"DISENGAGED" - Also known as "playing church."
 This is the antithesis of Christian Body-life and often characterizes the modern church.
-Our criticism of the traditional church (RITUAL OF FELLOWSHIP: TURN & GREET: FELLOWSHIP HALL) is about this.
+Our criticism of the traditional church (RITUAL OF FELLOWSHIP; TURN & GREET; FELLOWSHIP HALL) is about this.
 People are physically present during meetings, but that's about it.
 People rarely get together outside of meetings.
 Or if they do get together, it is usually limited to diffuse settings or superficial and safe conversations.
 People are courteous, even friendly-but distant.
 There is an atmosphere of superficiality, sometimes an unspoken conspiracy to not be deeply involved in one another's lives.

-"FINGER-POINTING" - This is what characterized many of our home churches during the early 1980's.
-People were being admonished too frequently (sometimes for things that should have been tolerated, sometimes for things that weren't even sin).
-People were being held accountable for things they hadn't agreed to do.
-This kind of group or relationship is usually goal- and taskoriented, and highly activistic.
+"FINGER-POINTING" - People are being admonished too frequently (sometimes for things that should be tolerated, sometimes for things that aren't even sin).
+People are being held accountable for things they don't agree to do.
+This kind of group or relationship is usually goal- and task-oriented, and highly activistic.
 But because there is little encouragement, a legalistic climate develops.
-The goals of the group or focus on sin tends to dominate so there is limited time and energy to help people in need.
+The goals of the group and/or focus on sin tend to dominate so there is limited time and energy to help people in need.
 Anger and self-righteousness rather than genuine love become the motivation for admonition.
 In this climate, it's easy to be afraid to open up about your weaknesses and failures, because you're afraid you will be judged.
 It's easy to simply perform in the externals to earn approval and acceptance.
 People burn out, or run away because they can't take the pressure . . .

 "SUPPORT GROUP" - This could also be called the "schmoozing" atmosphere.
 Our culture, working from a humanistic and deterministic base, approves of encouragement and regards it as essential for our fragile psyches.
-The theory seems to be "If we just affirm and encourage people, they will naturally grow."
+The underlying belief (often unrecognized) is: "If we just affirm and encourage people, they will naturally grow."
 But it hates admonition and regards it as destructive and an unloving violation of personal privacy.
 Of course, this is inadequate because people are also sinful and prone to self-deception.
 When we are not being called on to take responsibility to deal with our sins and move forward, our moral problems and low commitment go unaddressed and therefore tend to get worse.
 The group or relationship takes on a warm, but soft tone.
 It becomes more resistant to confrontation, challenge, calls to action-seeing them more and more as "unloving," "intrusive," "legalistic."
 People who see the need for admonition get frustrated because they aren't supported in this difficult work.
 They may even be viewed as the unloving one, the problem in the group.

-HEALTHY BODY-LIFE - In a home group or relationship which has healthy Body-life, people are communicating both encouragement and admonition in appropriate and timely ways.
-The leaders have modeled this, and others have begun to imitate them.
+HEALTHY BODY-LIFE - In a home group or relationship which has healthy Bodylife, people are communicating both encouragement and admonition in appropriate and timely ways.
+The leaders model this, and others begin to imitate them.
 The atmosphere is warm, but also forward moving.
 People feel affirmed, but also challenged.
 The chart is somewhat deceptive here, because in a healthy group encouragement will be more frequent than admonition.
 This is the ideal toward which we should strive.